flavorjones/ruby-c-extensions-explained/packaged_tarball/README.md

 This block:

-- downloads and caches the libyaml tarball
+- downloads the libyaml tarball if necessary (note that the packaged gem includes the tarball and so this is skipped by end users during `gem install`)
 - verifies the checksum of the tarball
 - extracts the tarball
 - configures the build system (for libyaml, this is "autoconf")